kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

     ```shell {.command}
     kosli list flows
     ```
-    which should return a list of pipelines or the message "No pipelines were found".
+    which should return a list of flows or the message "No flows were found".

 - Clone our quickstart-docker repository:
     ```shell {.command}